belovedpearl/Currency_Converter/README.md

 * Sys

 A bult-in package used to modify elements in the runtime environment.
-In this project, it was used to print letters within a text in an interactive mode and to force the terminal to force the program to flush the output buffer
+In this project, it was used to print letters within a text in an interactive mode and to force the terminal to force the program to flush the output buffer.

 * Time